baka-senpai-lts/the-shell-guide/README.md

 #### AND & OR
-Sometimes you want to execute a command only if previos command didn't return an error or the opposite, run only if there was an error.
+Sometimes you want to execute a command only if previous command didn't return an error or the opposite, run only if there was an error.
 But writing a whole if statement for this is a bit of overkill, so that's why we have `&&` and `||` operators.
 It's all dead simple, `&&` means that next command will execute if previous one returned 0, `||` means that it will execute if previous one returned anything other than 0.